How to Use Coffee Syrup

 In fact, any syrup can be used to pour over an ice cream float or sundae.
 Strawberry, peach, hazelnut, or pumpkin pie—paired with the right ice cream, your tastebuds will be delighted!

-They can even be used in icing for various baked goods.
+You can even use them in icing for various baked goods.
 A dash of your favorite syrup flavor in the cake batter, icing mixture, or whipped cream will inevitably flavor the dessert that way.

 Add at least a tablespoon or more for a more pungent taste of the syrup.